-Authorised representatives of the organisation must provide details of their organisation, a detailed description of the event idea, and working contact details for project-related communication.
+Authorised representatives of the organisation must provide details of their organisation and enter a detailed description of the event idea and valid contact details.
 Each organisation is entitled to submit more than one event idea, provided it involves significantly different projects.

-Non-profit organisations may submit their event ideas between 03.06.2019 and 08.09.2019 inclusive.
+Organisations may submit their event ideas between 01.06.2021 and 15.09.2021 inclusive.
 The determining factor enabling the evaluation of the idea by the local partner is the completeness of the details provided and documents submitted up to the close of registration.

-Every event idea will be evaluated by SAP SE and/or an SAP group company in the applicant organisation’s country (a list of all SAP group companies can be found at: https://www.sap.com/dam/site/corporate/legal/sap-legal-entities.pdf) and/or by Haus des Stiftens GmbH (for applicants in Germany, Austria or Switzerland) or the relevant partner in the TechSoup Europe network (for all other countries) - in Ireland the evaluation will be conducted by The Wheel.
-After four weeks the organisation's representative will be notified by email if a submitted idea will be funded or not.
+Every event idea will be evaluated by Haus des Stiftens GmbH or, as may apply, its partner in the TechSoup Europe network After four weeks the organisation's representative will be notified by email if a submitted idea will be funded or not.

-In the event of an idea being rejected, the local TechSoup Europe partner can – upon request - share the reason for rejection with the organisation’s contact person.
+In the event of an idea being rejected, the local TechSoup Europe partner can - on non-profit’s request - share the reason for rejection with the person responsible.
 The organisation is able to submit the idea again once it has been revised.
 Should it be rejected again, the idea can no longer be submitted.

-The funded event idea must take place during EU Code Week, from 5th to 20th October 2019.
+The funded event must take place from Sepember 1st to October 31st, 2021.

 The following event ideas are excluded from funding:

-The report must include the following information as a minimum:
+The survey must include the following information as a minimum:

 The funded organisations from Germany, Austria and Switzerland must provide Haus des Stiftens gGmbH with confirmation regarding the donation received under the Meet and Code initiative.
 Funded organisations from other countries may or may not be required to email a specific form to the respective country partners of the TechSoup Europe network confirming their donation.

-Donation confirmations must be prepared by the funded non-profit organisation within 14 days of the event´s completion.
-Reporting and evaluation must be prepared and submitted by the funded non-profit organisations within 48 hours after the event has ended.
+Donation confirmations must be provided by the funded non-profit organisation within 14 days of the event´s completion.
+The reporting survey must be completed by the funded non-profit organisations within 48 hours after the event has ended.

-This year, SAP will have the pleasure to award the best event ideas of all participating countries as part of the Meet and Code 2019 initiative.
-Participation in this additional award process is voluntary and takes place under the following conditions:
+This year, SAP will have the pleasure to award the best event ideas in each participating country as part of the Meet and Code 2020 initiative.
+Participation is voluntary and takes place under the following conditions:

-The topic of equal opportunity and gender equality plays an important role in today’s society.
+Gender equality plays an important role in today’s modern and inclusive society.
 This award category aims to help close the gender gap in IT and Coding.
-We are looking for creative events that break down gender stereotypes and empower girls in coding.
-Examples for events in this category could, for example, focus on sparking the interest and fun in programming, especially among girls, while including parents to support awareness of gender bias in tech education.
+We are looking for creative events that breakdown gender stereotypes and empower girls in coding.
+Events in this category could, for example, focus on sparking the interest and fun in programming, especially among girls, while including parents to support awareness of gender bias in tech education.

 Did you know that you can track bees by means of modern technology?
-We are looking for hackathons, coding nights or other events that combine coding and actions for the planet.
+We are looking for events that combine coding and actions for the planet.
 All coding events that improve climate change education through raising awareness on this topic are of valuable contribution to SDG 13.
-Events in this category might for example deal with air pollution measurement or tools for energy efficiency.
+Examples of events in this category could deal with air pollution measurement or tools for energy efficiency.

 A local community is a safety net for its people.
 Events of this category take the local aspects and customs into consideration and think about community specific needs.
 The events should creatively unite and foster cohesion among people and neighborhoods with similar interests and goals through the passion to “meet and code”!
-Events in this category could for example work on a platform for your neighborhood.
+Events in this category could for example work on a platform for your area.

-Meet and Code takes place during the EU Code Week and aims at strengthening this Europe-wide initiative.
+Meet and Code takes place aligned with the EU Code Week and aims at strengthening this Europe-wide initiative.
 Therefore, we encourage all funded non-profit organisations to also register their granted Meet and Code events on the EU Code Week website.